 Clifford said the investment is a “no-brainer”, with the utility stepping up to take its commitment to sustainable and environmentally-friendly living seriously.

-“Melbourne Water is all about enhancing life and livability through healthy people, healthy places and a healthy environment, so a bold transition to a zero emission fleet makes sense for us,” he said.
+“Melbourne Water is all about enhancing life and liveability through healthy people, healthy places and a healthy environment, so a bold transition to a zero emission fleet makes sense for us,” he said.

 “Our existing fleet of petrol and diesel vehicles travel around 11 million km per year and emits approximately 2752 tonnes of CO2, so we’re committed to reducing these emissions, eventually all the way to zero.

 “We’re excited to take delivery of our first zero emissions cars, as it means we only have 362 to go.”